ikuhamada/state-doc/manual.rst

 	Description:

-	Use this keyword to print the charge density in real space
+	Use this keyword to print the charge density in real space.

 DOS